Andrew Henderson

 For example, you will often find that the quality of service varies greatly from one Mexican consulate or immigration office to another.

-If you’re a high net worth individual who values time over money, you can work with us to put together a holistic financial plan that’s tailored specifically for you.
-Or, you can get our help to obtain your Mexican passport if you have connections to the country.
+If you’re a high net-worth individual who values your time, you can work with us to put together a holistic financial plan tailored specifically to your needs.

-There are many different ways a foreigner can enter Mexico, depending on his or her circumstances and the reason for visiting.
+A foreigner can enter Mexico in many different ways, depending on his or her circumstances and the reason for visiting.

 The first option is to visit as a tourist.
 Citizens of the United States, most of Western Europe, and parts of Latin America can visit visa-free for up to 180 days.

-Citizens from non-visa-free countries can obtain a visa for 332 pesos, approximately $15 USD.
+Citizens from non-visa-free countries can obtain a visa for approximately $40.

-If you have a location independent business or other online work, you can stay in Mexico the allotted six months without needing any other procedures or permissions.
+For digital nomads or if you run a location-independent business or other online work, you can stay in Mexico for the allotted six months with the Temporary Residence Visa without needing any other procedures or permissions.

-If, however, you wish to work in Mexico for a Mexican corporation during the 180 day period, you must apply for a different visa that allows you to engage in lucrative activities.
+If you wish to work in Mexico for a Mexican corporation during the 180 days, you must apply for a different visa that allows you to engage in lucrative activities.

-To obtain the “permission to work” visa you must provide proof of a job offer and pay a $155 fee.
-Another catch is that you cannot be paid in Mexico for your services.
-You can, however, apply for permission to work after arriving in Mexico.
+To obtain the “permission to work” visa, you must provide proof of a job offer and pay around $150 in fees.
+You can apply for permission to work after arriving in Mexico.

 Less common visas include the adoption visa and the student visa.

-For those seeking a way to move to Mexico on a more permanent basis, you will most likely need either the temporary or permanent resident visa.
+For those seeking a way to move to Mexico more permanently, you will most likely need either a temporary or permanent resident visa.

-Once you have provided the proper paperwork to the Mexican Consulate, you will be given a temporary visa (which costs roughly $40 USD) that will be valid for 180 days.
+Once you have provided the proper paperwork to the Mexican Consulate, you will be given a temporary visa that will be valid for one year.

 Upon arrival in Mexico, you will have 30 calendar days to exchange the visa document in your passport for the official temporary or permanent residency visa card.

-Mexico’s temporary resident visa is designed for foreigners who plan to reside in the country for more than 180 days and up to 4 years.
+Mexico’s temporary resident visa is designed for foreigners who plan to reside in the country for one year and up to 4 years.

-That being said, there are various ways you can qualify for temporary residency
+There are various ways you can qualify for temporary residency.

 If you are married to a Mexican citizen, you should apply for a two-year temporary resident card before applying for permanent residency or citizenship.

-If you are interested in purchasing real estate in Mexico, you may be able to automatically qualify for temporary residency.
+If you are interested in purchasing real estate in Mexico, you may be able to qualify for temporary residence automatically.

-If you can prove that you have made an investment in real estate in Mexico equal to the value of 40,000 days of the general minimum wage in Mexico City (123.33 MXN in 2020) – which is approximately $233,473 at the current exchange rate – you can obtain a temporary resident visa.
+If you can prove that you have made an investment in real estate in Mexico of approximately $220,000 at the current exchange rate – you can obtain a temporary resident visa.

-Your other option to obtain residence in Mexico is to have a number of different investments in the country, including real estate, stocks, and a business.
+Your other option to obtain residence in Mexico is to have several different investments in the country, including real estate, stocks listed on the Mexican stock exchange, or a Mexican-owned business.

-You must also provide sufficient documents to prove the development of economic activity, such as invoices, receipts, contracts, business plans, permits, and your registry with the Mexican Social Security department showing that you are employing at least 3 people.
+You must also provide sufficient documents to prove the development of the economic activity, such as invoices, receipts, contracts, business plans, permits etc.

-In any of these cases, temporary residence is only granted for a 1 year period to begin, after which you can apply for renewal for an additional 1-3 years.
+In any of these cases, temporary residence is only granted for one year to begin, after which you can apply for renewal for an additional 1-3 years.

 There is no “time on the ground” requirement to maintain your temporary residence card.
-You can also exit and enter the country as many times as you wish.
+You can exit and enter the country as often as you wish.

 However, if you plan to apply for Mexican citizenship in the future, you should reside in Mexico for most of the year.